OneKeyHQ/firmware/docs/common/communication/passphrase.md

                        <---------
 ```

-As long as the session_id in `Initialize` is the same as the one Trezor stores internally, Trezor guarantees the same passphrase is being used.
+As long as the session_id in `Initialize` is the same as the one Onekey stores internally, Onekey guarantees the same passphrase is being used.

 ----